Lingual Strengthening: History & Rationale

 Maximum isometric pressure is a measure of the most strength a person can put into the task, such as pushing as hard as you can.

 BACKGROUND NOTE: In the early 2000s, the Iowa Oral Performance Instrument (IOPI) came on the market.
-The device has an air filled bulb attached to an electronic device which gives a numeric measurement of pressure in kilopascals.
+This lip and lingual strengthening device has an air filled bulb attached to an electronic device which gives a numeric measurement of pressure in kilopascals.
 It displays a number of how hard or accurate the client is pushing with the tongue or lips.
 For examples, you can obtain the maximum pressure generated against the bulb, as well as check the endurance of maintaining a specific targeted pressure against the bulb over time.
 And since its creation, clinicians and researchers alike have been using the IOPI and other biofeedback devices to provide information to patients during their isometric oral exercises.

 Targeted Therapy for Lingual Strengthening

 While we review the research on lingual strengthening in the following targeted areas, it is important to keep in mind that these cannot be necessarily considered isolated events.
 The swallow is complex and one aspect is very dependent on another in a beautiful synchronistic event.

 Tongue exercises hope to improve:

 - Tongue pressures to increase the driving force of the tongue during the swallow,

 - Bolus control, and

 - Clearance of the bolus through the mouth and throat during the swallow.

 Let’s take a look at some literature behind each of these areas.